DatJay/Excel-Portfolio-Projects/README.md

 ### Below is the list of projects and a brief description about them ;
 ### 1. Excel Project Auto Sales Data.
 #### This project analyzes sales data of automobiles across various product lines to uncover key trends in customer purchasing behavior accros the globe.
 Analysis revealed the top-performing product lines in terms of revenue and units sold.
 It also highlighted average order sizes and their impact on overall deal sizes.
 Customer segmentation identified high-value buyers and their purchase patterns.
 #### Country-wise comparisons showed which regions drive the most sales.
 A strong correlation between quantity ordered and deal size was observed.
 These insights help in identifying growth opportunities.
 The analysis supports targeted sales strategies.
-Overall, the project provides actionable data-driven recommendations.
 #### The first step was to prepare the raw data by cleaning and standardizing it to make it more easier for analyses.
 I proceeded with further analyses in MySQL server and the file is located in my other repository titled MySQL projects.